Copeland Creek Water Quality Project

 Previous Water Quality Data from Copeland Creek Watershed

-- Sampling Locations: two areas of creek: 3 sites at a headwaters area, and two sites at an alluvial fan area. )a site headwater and alluvial fan locations.
+- Sampling Locations: two areas of creek: 3 sites at a headwaters area, and two sites at an alluvial fan area.

 - Sampling Dates: monthly from June-September 2005.